30 July 2021 13:14

-When we talk about new year’s resolutions, we are essentially goal-setting - reflecting upon ourselves and addressing certain things we want to change to reach our desired outcomes.
+Put simply, goals are usually things we want to have, or, to have happen to us.
+For instance, when we talk about say, a new year’s resolution, we are essentially goal-setting - reflecting upon ourselves and addressing certain things we want to change to reach our desired outcomes.

 The neurotransmitter dopamine plays a key role in motivation and working towards our goals.
 Dopamine is released as we gain a sense of pleasure from achieving our goals and setting ourselves subsequent new tasks.
 Research has found that there are interactions between the prefrontal cortex brain areas, dopaminergic networks, and cognitive networks, including areas regulating executive functioning (Botvinick & Braver, 2015).

 More specifically, the ventromedial prefrontal cortex appears to be a central area where motivation and decision making are integrated.
-This means it has a key role in relaying effortful actions, which require cognitive control and easier actions which tend to be less effortful and more pleasurable.
+This means it has a key role in relaying difficult actions, which require more cognitive control as opposed to easier actions that tend to require less effort and be more pleasurable.

-Goal setting and attainment involves key cognitive processes which constitute executive functioning.
+Goal setting and attainment involves a number of key cognitive processes which together constitute what is called 'Executive Functioning.'
 These processes are:

 Successful functioning in people depends on higher-level cognitive skills which come under the 'executive functioning,' which involves learning new information, re-directing attention, and disregarding irrelevant or distracting information.
 Executive function and attention specifically are key components for our ability to take on new ideas and perspectives within goal setting.